 And that’s…

-At this point we should probably explain what “bull baiting” was.
-You see, this was a practice whereby a dog, in this case a Boxer would be tasked to “fight” or “herd” a bull to slaughter or castration.
+That is precisely what they got, unlike larger/slower parents; the Boxers combined the “best” of both breeds, quickly securing their place among hunters and the “bull baiting” establishments throughout Germany.
+Now, we should probably explain what “bull baiting” was.
+This was a practice whereby a dog, in this case, a Boxe,r would be tasked to “fight” or “herd” a bull to slaughter or castration.

 In cases where…

-The bull was being led to slaughter, it was believed that the “beef” would taste better if the bull was “baited” before slaughter.
-In cases like these, the Boxer would be encouraged to bite the nose of a bull and hang on while the bull thrashed around in pain/anger.
+The bull was being led to slaughter; it was believed that the “beef” would taste better if the bull was “baited” before the massacre.
+In cases like these, the Boxer would be encouraged to bite a bull’s nose and hang on while the bull thrashed around in pain/anger.

 Sounds horrible, right?

-We’ll we here at IndulgeYourPet think so, but back in the early 17 and 18th century, this was actually considered quite entertaining.
-Fortunately, the practice was ultimately outlawed in the middle 1830’s, but sadly, that was still a good 200 to 300 years later!
+We here at IndulgeYourPet think so, but back in the early 17 and 18th centuries, this was considered quite entertaining.
+Fortunately, the practice was outlawed in the middle 1830s, but sadly, that was still 200 to 300 years later!

 The good news is that…

-By this point in time when “bull baiting” lost it’s appeal, the Boxer had already establish himself as being more than just a “fighting” or “baiting” dog.
-And by 1895, the breed was generally accepted as a “separate” breed from their parents and ultimately became one of the first German police and military dogs providing further evidence on how much trust the German people had in this fine animal.
+By this point in time, when “bull baiting” lost its appeal, the Boxer had already established himself as being more than just a “fighting” or “baiting” dog.
+By 1895, the breed was generally accepted as a “separate” breed from its parent.
+It ultimately became one of the first German police and military dogs, providing further evidence of the German people’s trust in this fine animal.

 Boxer in America

-Despite the obvious difference in size (one being much larger while the other much smaller), the Boxer is often compared with other popular breeds such as the Great Dane and Bulldog, which is why we here at IndulgeYourPet like to refer to Boxers as a “Goldilocks” breed for those who just can’t decide because in our opinion, their not too small and their not too big…
+Despite the apparent difference in size (one being much more prominent while the other much smaller), the Boxer is often compared with other popular breeds, such as the Great Dane and Bulldog, which is why we here at IndulgeYourPet like to refer to Boxers as a “Goldilocks” breed for those who can’t decide because in our opinion, their not too small and their not too big…

 “They’re just right!”